 We welcome and encourage applications from candidates of all backgrounds and graduates of all schools–including members of traditionally unrepresented groups, first-generation college graduates, and non-traditional candidates.

-Gupta Wessler Fellowship in Appellate and Constitutional Litigation (2017-2018)
+Gupta Wessler Fellowship in Appellate Litigation

 The fellowship is ideally suited for a current or recent judicial law clerk interested in embarking on a career as a public interest litigator.
 Fellows are fully integrated into all aspects of the firm’s work and receive significant responsibility for cutting-edge appellate, constitutional, and complex litigation.
 They are expected to hit the ground running by researching and drafting briefs under close supervision and mentorship by the firm’s attorneys.
-Fellows will also play a critical role in monitoring developments in the U.S. Supreme Court and other courts, and in analyzing potential new cases for the firm.
+Fellows may also play a critical role in monitoring developments in the U.S. Supreme Court and other courts, and in analyzing potential new cases for the firm.

-Writing samples are the most important part of the application process, and we encourage candidates to submit multiple samples.
+Guidance on writing samples: Writing samples are the most important part of the application process, and we encourage candidates to submit multiple samples.
 We prefer whole documents to excerpts.
 To facilitate blind review, each sample should be submitted as a separate PDF file, omitting the applicant’s identifying information (such as the applicant’s name, judge, and law school).
 We prefer writing samples that reflect a candidate’s most challenging and ambitious work so far, not cookie-cutter assignments.
 Scholarly papers are welcome but we would also like to see at least one in-depth advocacy piece or legal memorandum, such as a bench memo (if chambers policy permits, and redacted as necessary).
 Samples that have been edited or commented upon by others are perfectly fine so long as that fact is noted.
 We also like to see non-legal writing (or legal writing aimed at a general lay audience) that reveals a candidate’s interests and writing ability.